Understanding Hindsight Goal Relabeling from a Divergence Minimization Perspective: Graphical Models for Hindsight Goal Relabeling

 \section{Graphical Models for Hindsight Goal Relabeling}

-Consider the setting: given an environment $\xi=(\rho^{0}(s), p(s'\mid s,a), \rho^{+}(g))$ where we generate a dataset of trajectories $\mathcal{D}=\{(s_{0}, a_{0}, s_{1}, a_{1}, \cdots)\}$ by sampling from the initial state distribution $\rho_{0}(s)$, an unobserved actor policy $\mu(a\mid s)$, and the dynamics $p(s'\mid s,a)$.
-We aim to train a goal-conditioned policy $\pi(a\mid s,g)$ from this arbitrary dataset with relabeled future states as the goals. $\rho^{+}(g)$ is the behavioral goal distribution assumed to be given \textit{apriori} by the environment.
+Consider an environment $\xi=(\rho^{0}(s), p(s'\mid s,a), p(g))$.
+From $\xi$, we generate a dataset of trajectories $\mathcal{D}=\{(s_{0}, a_{0}, s_{1}, a_{1}, \cdots)\}$ by first sampling from the initial state distribution $\rho_{0}(s)$, and then executing an unobserved actor policy $\mu(a\mid s)$.
+After executing this action, transitions occur according to a dynamics model $p(s'\mid s,a)$.
+We aim to train a goal-conditioned policy $\pi(a\mid s,g)$ from this arbitrary dataset with relabeled future states as goals. $p(g)$ is the behavioral goal distribution assumed to be given \textit{apriori} by the environment.
 To recast the problem of goal-reaching as imitation learning \eqref{gail-derivation}, we need to set up an $f$-divergence minimization where we define the target (expert) distribution and the policy distribution we want to match.

-The training signal comes from factorizing the joint distribution of state-action-goal differently.
+In multi-goal RL, the training signal comes from factorizing the joint distribution of state-action-goal differently.
 For the relabeled target distribution, we assume an unconditioned actor $\mu$ generating a state-action distribution at first, with the goals coming from the future state distribution \eqref{eq:future-state-distribution} conditioned on the given state and action.
 For the goal-conditioned policy distribution, behavior goals are given \textit{apriori}, and the state-action distribution is generated conditioned on the behavioral goals.
 Thus, the \textit{target distribution} (see Figure \ref{target-distribution}) for states, actions, and \textit{hindsight goals} is:

+Concretely, the target distribution is given by the unconditioned state-action visitation distribution multiplied by the conditional likelihood of future states.
 Note that $p_{\mu}^{+}$ is given by equation \eqref{eq:future-state-distribution}, and $\rho_{\mu}(s, a)$ is similar to $\rho^{\text{exp}}(s,a)$ in equation \eqref{gail-derivation}.
 In the fashion of behavioral cloning (BC), if we do not care about matching the states, we can write the joint distribution we are trying to match as (see Figure \ref{hbc-distribution}):

-We can recover the objective of Hindsight Behavior Cloning (HBC) \citep{hbc, rewriting-history-with-inverse-rl} and Goal-Conditioned Supervised Learning (GCSL) \cite{gcsl} via minimizing a KL-divergence:
+We can recover the objective of Hindsight Behavior Cloning (HBC) \citep{hbc, rewriting-history-with-inverse-rl} and Goal-Conditioned Supervised Learning (GCSL) \cite{gcsl} via minimizing a KL-divergence (see \ref{sec:hbc-proof}):

 In many cases, matching the states is more important than matching state-conditioned actions \citep{dagger, il-divergence}.
 The joint distribution for states, actions, \textit{behavioral goals} for $\pi$ (see Figure \ref{her-distribution}) is: